Osose Oboh

 What makes your story unique?

 Working during medical school is not usual and is typically discouraged by most medical schools.
 While I would not suggest that students work during the four years, my line of work gave me the unique ability to pick and choose assignments.
-I was an independent contractor for my school and I would only accept assignments that fit with my schedule.
+I was an independent contractor for my school, and I would only accept assignments that fit with my schedule.
 Doing so really helped reduce some stress as an out-of-state student.
 However, most jobs won’t allow you this much flexibility.

 What advice do you have for applicants considering a career in medicine?

 Please do not apply if it is for anyone else but yourself.
 Graduating from medical school and becoming a physician is difficult.
-It is long hours, missed family events, missed trips, etc. and the only way you will finish strong is if this is something you are passionate about.
+It is long hours, missed family events, missed trips, etc., and the only way you will finish strong is if this is something you are passionate about.
 If you’re passionate about this and work hard, don’t let anything get in your way from pursuing a career in medicine.

-If you had the opportunity to talk to a potential medical student, what would you tell him/her, off the top of your head?
+If you had the opportunity to talk to a potential medical student, what would you tell them, off the top of your head?

 You have time.
 So, take time to study.
 Take time to breathe and rest.
 Take time to have fun.
 Take time to reflect on how far you have come.